What Are Market Bubbles? [And How to Identify Them]

 Asset price bubbles are not sustainable because the prices themselves reflect unsustainable conditions.

-For example, if a stock discounts high future growth and this growth cannot be realized, then the stock at some point will need to fall.
+If a stock discounts high future growth and this growth cannot be realized, then the stock at some point will need to fall.

 Speculators at a point will become leveraged long and adopt max positions that cannot be sustainably increased.